Best Selling Candle Scents – The Best Of The Bunch in One Article!

 - Add tea lights to simmer pots with different essential oils for an even more intense experience.

 - Aromatherapy can be great for both family members and guests alike: it’s also been shown that having certain scents at home can help reduce symptoms associated with mood disorders such as anxiety, depression, OCD, PTSD, bipolar disorder, etc. These studies have found the following soothing fragrances to work well: lavender or chamomile; citrus scents like lemon or orange; peppermint or spearmint.

 Here are some tips for creating different scents in your home:

 - If someone likes cinnamon, try using holiday spice oil from Yankee Candle®.
 It also has notes of clove, nutmeg, allspice berries, and ginger root which will make any room smell like Christmas without being overpowering.
-You can also check out this article we made for you about the Best Yankee Candles – Popular Scents Reviewed 2022

 - And if you prefer peppermint, there’s Winter Wonderland™ – layers of red velvet cake topped with creamy frosting, peppermint bark, and crushed candy cane.